 HD PVR 2 model 1512: your personal high definition video recorder!

-HD PVR 2 records video at up to 1080p from a DVR or satellite or cable TV set top box or a video game console.
+HD PVR 2 comes with Hauppauge Capture.
+Record video at up to 1080p from a DVR or satellite or cable TV set top box or a video game console.
 HD PVR 2 can record from either HDMI (without HDCP protection), Component video (red/green/blue connectors on the back of your cable/satellite box) or composite video (the yellow connector on the back of your cable/satellite box).

 You can record TV programs from a DVR and free up space on the DVR for more recordings.
 Create a library of your favorite TV programs.

-Or use the included WinTV v8 application to schedule TV recordings directly from a cable TV or satellite set top box.
+Or use the included WinTV v8.5 application to schedule TV recordings directly from a cable TV or satellite set top box.

 Amazing HD audio and video quality